 The opportunity for diversification and higher returns is also appealing to some investors.

-Because of the level of risk and complexity, for a long time, access to alternative investments was limited to institutional investors and accredited investors.
-In other words, investors with a lot of money.
+Because of the level of risk and complexity, for a long time, access to alternative investments was limited to institutional investors and accredited investors - as well as high net-worth individuals.
 To give you an idea, an accredited investor is someone who earned more than $200,000 in annual income for the past two years or has a net worth of more than $1 million.

 But in recent years, growing interest in alternative investments has made it possible for regular individual investors to invest in certain alternatives.